yidafu/swc-binding/docs/how-to-implement-swc-jvm-binding.md

 ## Background

-In the process of using Kotlin Jupiter Kennel, I found that there is no 3D drawing library, and I can only use JS to draw data.
-We can only use JS to draw the data by using the `HTML(...) ` function to write JS, which is very inconvenient.
+In the process of using Kotlin Jupyter Kernel, I found that there is no 3D drawing library, and I can only use JS to draw data.
+We can only use JS to draw the data by using the `HTML(...)` function to write JS, which is very inconvenient.
 So I wrote the [kotlin-jupyter-js](https://github.com/yidafu/kotlin-jupyter-js) plugin to support `%js` line magics.
-The core problem with the `kotlin-jupyter-js` plugin is: compiling JS code into ASTs is supported in the JVM.
-The core problem with the `kotlin-jupyter-js` plugin is that the JVM supports compiling JS code into ASTs.
+The core problem with the `kotlin-jupyter-js` plugin is that the JVM needs to support compiling JS code into ASTs.

-My idea is to implement SWC's JVM binding to solve this problem, SWC itself provides Node binding, so JVM binding is not that difficult to implement.
+My idea is to implement SWC's JVM binding to solve this problem.
+SWC itself provides Node binding, so JVM binding is not that difficult to implement.
 Moreover, SWC supports TS/JSX compilation, which allows `kotlin-jupyter-js` to support `typescript` and `React`.

 ## Implementation Ideas